Adjacency Graphs of Polyhedral Surfaces: Convex-Polyhedral Surfaces

 We explain next how to execute the inductive step.
 Suppose that we have a polyhedral surface where every polygon is a $(d+4)$-gon fulfilling our invariant.
-We apply a shear along the z-axis and a vertical shift to the whole surface such that exactly the sides at $x=1$ lie completely below the xy-plane, see also \Cref{fig:mcmullen1}.
-These transformations do not change the projections of the polygons to the xy-plane.
-We then cut the surface with the xy-plane.
+We apply a shear along the z-axis to assure that for every polygon the corners $p_{k-1}$ and $p_k$ have smaller z-coordinates than every corner of a polygon that is not $p_{k-1}$ or $p_k$.
+We then shift the whole surface such that exactly the sides $p_{k-1}p_k$ lie completely below the xy-plane; see also \Cref{fig:mcmullen1}.
+These transformations do not change the projections of the polygons into the xy-plane.
+We then cut the surface with the xy-plane and only keep the upper part.
 By this we slice away one of the sides in all polygons but also add a side that lies in the xy-plane; see \Cref{fig:mcmullen2d}(b).
-Each polygon now has a side that lies in the xy-plane and is disjoint from all other polygons.
+Each polygon now has a side $p'_{k-1}p'_k$ that lies in the xy-plane and is disjoint from all other polygons.
 We now take a copy of the surface at hand and reflect it across the xy-plane.
 Every polygon of the original (unreflected) surfaces is now glued to its reflected copy via the common side in the xy-plane.
 With this step, we already have transformed the adjacency graph from a $d$-hypercube to a $(d+1)$-hypercube.
 We only need to bring the surface back into the shape required by the invariant.
-To do so, we cut off a corner (see \Cref{fig:mcmullen2d}(c)) by slicing the whole construction with an appropriate plane, see also \Cref{fig:mcmullen2}.
+To do so, we cut off a corner in every polygon (see \Cref{fig:mcmullen2d}(c)) by slicing the whole construction with an appropriate plane orthogonal to the xy-plane; see also \Cref{fig:mcmullen2}.
 This turns all $(d+4)$-gons into $(d+5)$-gons.
-Finally, we apply a projective transformation to restore a required shape.
+In particular, in every polygon we cut off $p'_k$ and add two corners $p''_k$ and $p''_{k+1}$ as shown in~\Cref{fig:mcmullen2d}(c).
+Finally, we apply a projective transformation to assure that the invariant holds in the end of the induction step.
+Such a transformation can be obtained as follows.
+Assume that the line connecting $p''_k$ and $p''_{k+1}$ in the xy-plane, has the form $x=ay+b$, for some parameter $a$ and $b$.
+Then the transformation is given by

+It can be observed that this mapping leaves the projection of the points $p_1,p_2$ into the xy-plane for every polygon stationary.
+Moreover, for every polygon, the line containing $p''_k$ and $p''_{k+1}$ will be mapped to the line $x=1$ and the line containing of $p_2$ and $p_3$ will be mapped to the line $y=1$ when projected into the xy-plane.
 Figures~\ref{fig:mcmullen1}--\ref{fig:mcmullen3} show spatial images of this construction.

+\subparagraph{Connection to a problem of coloring adjacency graphs} Thomassen~\cite[page~98, Problem~2]{thomassenColorCriticalGraphs} asked whether the adjacency graph of a polyhedral surface in $\mathbb R^3$ which is homeomorphic to $S_g$ (an orientable surface of genus $g$) has chromatic number bounded by some absolute constant.
+A typical approach for proving this is to show that the graph has bounded average degree.
+However, \cref{prop:hypercube} shows that the average degree is unbounded, so another approach is needed.